 Honors and Awards

 - Recognized in The Best Lawyers in America (BL Rankings), Land Use and Zoning Law, Real Estate Law, 2018 – Present

 - Selected to the North Carolina Rising Stars list by Super Lawyers (Thomson Reuters) in Land Use/Zoning, Real Estate, Business Litigation, 2013 – 2017

 Any result the lawyer or law firm may have achieved on behalf of clients in other matters does not necessarily indicate similar results can be obtained for other clients.

-- Represented corporations and individuals in the land use entitlement process, helping them to obtain or prevent land use entitlements using local ordinance interpretations and appeals, rezoning, special and conditional use permits, subdivision plat approvals, site plan approvals, annexations and planned unit developments, and others.
+- Represents corporations and individuals in the land use entitlement process, helping them to obtain or prevent land use entitlements using local ordinance interpretations and appeals, rezonings, special and conditional use permits, subdivision plat approvals, site plan approvals, annexations, planned unit developments, and others.
 His representation not only extends to the local government-level, but to State or federal court, if necessary.

-- Litigates all manner of business disputes in the real estate industry, including but not limited to: land boundary matters, lease matters, land purchase and land security matters and partnership agreements
+- Litigates all manner of business disputes involving elements of real estate, from land boundary matters, to lease matters, to land purchase or land security matters, to partnership agreements, and beyond.

-- Represented corporations in negotiating local government incentives in the development of real estate including obtaining drafting and infrastructure and development agreements
+- Represents corporations in negotiating local government incentives in the development of real estate, including obtaining drafting and infrastructure and development agreements.

-- Represented property owners in controlling eminent domain projects and maximizing compensation in eminent domain matters, whether a taking by the State, utility or local government
+- Represents property owners in controlling eminent domain projects and maximizing compensation in eminent domain matters, whether a taking by the State, a utility, or a local government.